gyselax/gyselalibxx/docs/first_steps/DDC_in_gyselalibxx.md

 When using DDC the first step is therefore to create structures representing each of the physical dimensions, e.g. `X`.
 These objects should only contain one attribute, a static constexpr boolean called `PERIODIC` which indicates whether the dimension is periodic or not.
 The DDC types are then parametrised by this structure.
 The dimension is in real space and is continuous.

-The following sections describe some of the DDC types used in Gyselalibxx.
+The following sections describe some of the DDC types used in Gyselalib++.

 ## Contents